 5. Show Gratitude: Clients, Referral Sources, Vendors

 There is no time like the present to let your most valued partners know how much you appreciate them, and doing so can go a long way.
-In today’s competitive landscape it’s important to remind clients that you’re grateful for their business and look forward to continued success in the new year.
+In today’s competitive landscape it’s important to communicate with your clients and remind them that you’re grateful for their business and look forward to continued success in the new year.

 6. Planning Ahead: New Hire Roadmap & Marketing Planning

 Last but not least, it’s time to plan for growth.
-If you’ve already looked at your firm’s profitability and found practice areas or referral partner patterns, the rest is easy.
+If you’ve already looked at your firm’s profitability and found practice areas, new associates, or referral partner patterns, the rest is easy.

 Make a marketing plan to double down on channels and referral sources that are working and look for new marketing opportunities.
 It may be time to upgrade your firm’s digital presence with a new website or join a new referral group or chapter of your local bar.

 You should also make a plan to handle the increased scale when your marketing efforts come to fruition: what is your next critical hire?
-Do you want to optimize for a specific profile of billable attorney or maybe you should bring on a new partner to open up opportunities in a profitable practice area.
-2021 has endless possibilities and you should plan accordingly.
+Do you want to optimize for a specific profile of a billable attorney?
+Or maybe you should bring on a new partner to open up opportunities in a profitable practice area.

 7. Bringing It All Together